-As your Representative for District 29, I will fight for:
+As your Representative for District 29, I will continue to fight for:

 More teaching.
 Less testing.
 Smaller classes.
 Early education for every child.

 As an educator who has taught students from pre-K to college, and who now helps guide our New Mexico teachers, I know we need to do more for our students and educators.
 I know that teachers are the bedrock of our nation, and that we can do more to support both our students and educators.
 I support: